Adhamkhalidsayed/URL-Phishing-Detection-Using-LLaMA-2/README.md

-# URL Phishing Detection Using Llama 2
+# URL Phishing Detection Using LLaMA 2
 This project explores the use of deep learning techniques for URL phishing detection.
 We use a transformer-based model called Llama 2 to classify URLs as phishing or legitimate.

 ## Description